-Winkiter recalls the dismissal Minkiter himself has lixed up a number of "deals" for the states but not of the raw variety.
-As reference librarian at the University, he learned of a newspaper collection that was kitching around in Johnston, 9.
-C. Hejudged it the of incomparable macroscipt of the Sential College of the Sential College of the Sential Sen
+Winkiter recalls the dismissal Minkiter himself has fixed up a number of "deals" for the state-but not of the raw variety.

+As reference librarian at the University, he learned of a newspaper collection that was kicking around in Johnston, S. C. He judged it to be of incomparable himself and the state of the state o